How to Get from Civitavecchia Cruise Port to the Train Station

 Cab services are one of the most common ways to get around Italy.
 Yet, they’re not the most affordable.

-However, there might be times when you’re in a rush to get somewhere, or you need to catch a flight on time, and you need a quick ride to get to the airport.
-That’s when calling a taxi is a reliable and comfortable solution.
+However, there might be times when you’re in a rush to catch a flight and you need a quick ride to get to the train.
+In that case, calling a taxi is a reliable and comfortable solution.
+Reserve a taxi in advance to save time.

-Be sure to book a driver with a permit that allows access to the port.
-This way, they can drive right up to your ship terminal and pick you up from there.
+Be sure to book a driver with a permit for access to the port.
+This way, he can drive right up to your ship terminal and pick you up from there.
 This convenient service reduces the hassle of collecting your bags, getting on the shuttle bus, then getting off and waiting for the cab.

 Civitavecchia port to train station map

-To save time, many passengers use the free Port Mobility shuttle buses to get to the port’s main hub.
-From here, simply get your bags and set off.
+To save time, take one of the free Port Mobility shuttle buses to the port’s main hub.
+From here, simply grab your bags and set off.

-Don’t worry about getting lost; it’s a straight shot along the water.
-Besides, there are signposts along the way that clearly mark the route to the train station from the port gate.
+Don't worry about getting lost; it's virtually impossible.
+For one thing, it's a straight shot along the water.
+For another, there are signposts along the way that clearly mark the route from the gate at the port to the train station.

 As you walk to the train station from the port, the most important thing to remember is to keep the water to your right.
 After you pass the iconic “Unconditional Surrender” statue and the 16th-century Forte Michelangelo, Civitavecchia train station will be across the street, on your left.